-Unfortunately, the internet is filled with false information and information that doesn’t offer any depths to it.
+Unfortunately, the internet is filled with false information and information that doesn’t offer any depth to it.
 Thus, it becomes very difficult to find a solid source for the Hyperledger tutorial.
-That’s why I’ll be bringing you the jam-packed Hyperledger tutorial to help you understand how the technology works.
+That’s why we’ll be bringing you the jam-packed Hyperledger tutorial to help you understand how the technology works.

 So, let’s get started.